encomjp/Open-MQTT-Broadcaster/README.md

 ## Project Structure

-- **gui/**: Contains all Tkinter GUI components (main windows, control panels, message displays, etc.).
+- **gui/**: Contains all Tkinter GUI components and now uses a tabbed (modular) interface (ttk.Notebook) for easy integration of new modules, such as an MQTT Scanner, alongside the existing Broadcaster functionality.
 - **config/**: Contains theme configurations and styling information.
 - **utils/**: Contains utility modules including the MQTT handler.
 - **open-mqtt-broadcaster-client.py**: Entry point to launch the application.